Division of Criminal Justice Services

 Sexual Offense Evidence Kit Reports

-Sexual Offense Evidence Kit Inventory Report - This report details the number of sexual offense evidence kits inventoried by police agencies and prosecutors’ offices and subsequently reported to DCJS as of February 27, 2017.
+This report details the number of sexual offense evidence kits inventoried by police agencies and prosecutors’ offices and subsequently reported to DCJS as of Month Day, and Year.
 Agencies were required to tally the number of kits in their custody and control that had not been sent to a forensic laboratory for testing.
 It satisfies the reporting requirement in state Executive Law §838-a.

 Archive